 Be assertive and show certainty

-Potential clients will be ready to listen about what will happen if they avail your products and services.
+Another pro tip on how to write a sales email?
+Be assertive!
+Potential clients will be ready to listen to what will happen if they avail your products and services.
 However, if you talk to them in a language that will make them feel that there is no certainty that you will actually solve the issue and provide them value, you will become less persuasive.

 So the best thing to do is show them certainty and become assertive in your language to transform their behavior towards your offerings.
 Discuss the benefits of your products or services to improve their belief that it can actually work, and never be evasive regarding their doubts and objections that need a legitimate response.